Chris-Beeee/Portfolio/README.md

 * Scraping for movie data from web UI
 * Comparing scraped results with back-end API results, with increasingly complex filter logic applied to both
 * A fallback mock API if user does not have API credentials
+* Tests can be run either with or without user login credentials.
 * Parameterised tests
 * Randomised paramaters